FAQs on Tickets

 Check whether the timestamp on the ticket is reflecting the correct time.

-Why am I unable to view closed tickets in the "All Tickets" view?
+Why am I unable to view closed tickets in the Work modes?

 Why does the account-contact relationship change when I update the ticket's account name?